hoi9085/MyProjects/Mastermind/README.md

 ***

 **Codemaker 2 Strategy**
-The codemaker adapts dynamically: it maintains a set of all possible codes and, after each guess, chooses a secret code that maximizes the number of remaining possible solutions, making it harder for the codebreaker to converge quickly.
-Feedback is fully evaluated, giving both correctly placed and mispositioned colors.
+The codemaker adapts dynamically: it maintains a set of all possible codes and, after each guess, chooses a secret code that maximizes the number of remaining possible solutions.
+This makes the codebreaker’s task harder because the “target” adapts while staying consistent with prior feedback — in a sense, it can “cheat” within the rules.

 **Human Codemaker Strategy**
 The codemaker allows a human player to provide feedback manually.
 After each guess from the codebreaker, the human inputs the number of correctly placed colors (black pegs) and correct colors in wrong positions (white pegs).
 This enables interactive gameplay with full control over the secret code and feedback.